Nacho Varga: Season 2

 Pryce uses his drug money to buy a flashy Hummer.
 Mike refuses to participate in the next deal, so Pryce goes alone.
-Nacho takes the opportunity to learn Pryce's real name - Daniel Wormald - and address.
+Nacho takes the opportunity to learn Pryce's real name — Daniel Wormald — and address.
 He later breaks into Daniel's house and steals the money back, along with a valuable collection of baseball cards.
 Daniel reports the collection's theft to the police, who discover an empty hiding place.
-Mike realizes his involvement will be uncovered if police continue to investigate, so he convinces Nacho to give Daniel the cards and $10,000 in exchange for the Hummer.
+Mike realizes his involvement will be uncovered if the police continue to investigate, so he convinces Nacho to give Daniel the cards and $10,000 in exchange for the Hummer.

-Nacho is impressed by Mike's candor and coolness under pressure.
-As Tuco becomes increasingly volatile, potentially exposing the Salamanca organization, and the likelihood of his learning about Nacho's secret deals increases, Nacho decides to eliminate Tuco and tries to hire Mike to kill him, but Mike instead arranges for Tuco to attack him in view of police, leading to Tuco's arrest and conviction.
+Nacho is impressed by Mike's coolness under pressure.
+As Tuco becomes increasingly volatile and the likelihood of his learning about Nacho's secret deals increases, Nacho decides to eliminate Tuco and tries to hire Mike to kill him, but Mike instead arranges for Tuco to attack him in view of police, leading to Tuco's arrest and conviction.
 Hector Salamanca has Nacho take Tuco's place in the organization.
-Mike becomes fearful that Hector may discover his role in removing Tuco from the family's operations.
-He attempts to draw police attention to the Salamanca operation by hijacking one of the trucks used to smuggle drugs over the Mexican border, leaving the driver tied up and gagged at the side of the road and stealing the US$250,000 hidden in one of the tires.
+After Hector attempts to coerce Mike into giving false testimony to the police by threatening his daughter-in-law and granddaughter, Mike agrees to say the gun Tuco was carrying when he assaulted Mike was Mike's, which will result in a shorter sentence for Tuco.
+Mike then attempts to draw police attention to the Salamanca operation by hijacking one of the trucks used to smuggle drugs over the Mexican border, leaving the driver tied up and gagged at the side of the road and stealing the US$250,000 hidden in one of the tires.
 Nacho tells Mike that Hector covered up the hijacking by killing the Good Samaritan who stopped to aid the driver.